4 Tight End Touchdown Regression Candidates

 In 2015, I introduced Red Zone Expected Value (Red Zone EV), a metric designed to help quantify a player’s scoring expectation based on the starting field position of every play that takes place inside the red zone.
-Most readers know that most touchdowns happen inside the 20 but analysts continue to refer to blanket red zone numbers like the 20-yard line as some magic threshold to cross.
+Most touchdowns happen inside the 20 but analysts continue to refer to blanket red zone numbers like the 20-yard line as some magic threshold to cross.
 The fact is that a pass from the 1-yard line doesn’t have the same scoring expectation as a run from the 19.
 Red Zone EV is designed to sift through that mess, breaking touchdown expectation down by position and type of play.

 Tight End Red Zone EV

 As mentioned in the introduction, each position has different scoring expectations.
 The following table lists the expected value for all tight end red zone targets, based on starting field position:

 |Starting Yard Line||% Chance of a TD||EV of a Target|

 |10 – 6||30.7%||1.84|

 For tight ends, touchdowns are among the most volatile year-to-year stats, and the rate at which tight ends score touchdowns varies even more.
 One of the biggest reasons touchdown stats are so unstable from one year to the next is that tight ends rarely see a large enough sample of targets near the goal line in a single season to represent their true scoring ability.
 Because of their low volume, just a couple of touchdowns or missed opportunities can swing scoring rates for the entire season.